jo/git-relax/couchdb-worker/README.md

 (Note: I abbreviated the doc in this example)

 The global-changes-feed script handles all that above and also manages state, that is it keeps track of the update sequence, to only query for new information.

+## Docker
+A [Dockerfile](Dockerfile) installs the dependencies and runs the script in a docker container.